 What happens when you get a default notice?

-You can ask to pay in affordable instalments, but your creditor may not agree.
+You can ask to pay in affordable instalments, but they may not agree.

-If you are worried about missing payments and getting a default notice, we can help you.
+We can help if you are worried about missing payments and getting a default notice.

-We will look at your budget to understand your situation and give you free, personalised advice.
+We look at your situation and give you free, personalised advice.

 Money worries?